Plymouth council's bid to end legal action over trees rejected

 An injunction stopped the felling and a High Court Judge in London kept the court order in place, which prevents the council from cutting down about 20 trees still remaining.

-Labour council leader Tudor Evans recently called for an end to the legal action, but the judge disagreed and said the local authority’s application to have the case thrown out was “misconceived”.
+Labour council leader Tudor Evans has since scrapped the tree felling order and wanted to end the legal action, but a judge disagreed and said the local authority’s application to have the case thrown out was “misconceived”.

 Mrs Justice Lang DBE said: "In my view the application is misconceived.